Alberdi/rogueforce/README.md

 How can I run it?
 -----------------
-You'll need to download all the files in this repository and add the required library files to the root folder from the [libtcod webpage](https://bitbucket.org/libtcod/libtcod), version 1.6.3.
+You'll need to download all the files in this repository and install the [python-tcod library](https://github.com/libtcod/python-tcod).

 After that, run `scenario.py` from the command line for the full (buggy) experience or `battle.py` for a quick fight.
 The only one that supports network play at the moment is `battle.py`, you can try it with: